 Helga Margrét Reinhardsdóttir

-Helga Margrét is an employee of The National Archives of Iceland (Þjóðskjalasafn Íslands).
+Helga Margrét is a former employee of The National Archives of Iceland (Þjóðskjalasafn Íslands).
+She has now retired.
 One of her many tasks is answering inquiries from all over the world about Icelandic ancestry, as all Icelandic church registers are part of the archives.
-Helga has been interested in genealogy and stories about her ancestors as long as she can recall.
+Helga has been interested in genealogy and stories about her ancestors for as long as she can recall.
 Her maternal grandparents were first cousins and they loved telling stories from times now long past.
 Most of Helga Margrét’s ancestors came from Snæfellsnessýsla, Dalasýsla and Barðastrandarsýsla.
 These are her main areas of specialty, although she has acquired an overall knowledge of other parts of Iceland.

 Helga was born in Siglufjörður in northern Iceland and later lived on the outskirts of Reykjavík in Kópavogur as well as in Ólafsvík, a small village on the Snæfellsnes peninsula.
 She also lived and worked in Copenhagen and in Gothenburg, Sweden, but returned home to Iceland for good in 1983.
 Back in Iceland, she finished her BA in History and Swedish at the University of Iceland and spent 25 years working at RÚV, Iceland’s national television and radio broadcaster, as Nordic and European coordinator for co-productions and as production manager for internal TV productions.